census-instrumentation/opencensus-cpp/README.md

 [![Build Status][travis-image]][travis-url]

 OpenCensus is a toolkit for collecting application performance and behavior data.
-It currently includes an API for tracing.
+It currently includes an API for tracing and stats.

 This library is currently in alpha: the API is in the process of being finalized; much of the implementation will be replaced with a more optimized